lantern-works/lantern-box/container/scripts/pogonet/README.txt

 POGONET.SH
 Arranges going back and forth on a (currently) random timer, between AP mode and POLLENATE to sync with other lanterns, by serially connecting to lanterns from highest to lowest signal strength.
-I only have one lantern up, so this is currently set to just find and "pollenate" my home router ("airmoo2.4").
-This setting is a define at the top of the script, so you can change it to what you like.
+I only have one lantern up, so this is largely untested with multiple lanterns - it will connect to my home router.
+Once I can build images again, I'll set up with real lanterns.

 the system script should do this automatically when building image, but if you're starting from another branch, you need to install some node modules on the lantern: